PX4/PX4-Devguide/en/apps/module_template.md

 ## Work Queue Task

-The PX4 Firmware contains a template for writing a new application (module) that runs as a work queue task:
+The PX4 Firmware contains a template for writing a new application (module) that runs as a *work queue task*:
 [src/examples/work_item](https://github.com/PX4/Firmware/tree/master/src/examples/work_item).

 A work queue task application is just the same as an ordinary (task) application, except that it needs to specify that it is a work queue task, and schedule itself to run during initialisation.